andrewwang24680/Trading-Capture-System/README.md

-# TCS
+# Trading Capture System
-JDBC-based backend for a Transaction Compliance &amp; Screening (TCS) system.
+JDBC-based backend for a Trading Capture system.
+Practice using React